VRLabs/Contact-Tracker/README.md

 Place "Contact Tracker" at the base of your avatar.

-Remove "Tracker Target" outside of "Contact Tracker" and place it anywhere in your avatar's hierarchy.
-Adjust the position transform to your taste.
+Remove "Tracker Target" outside of "Contact Tracker" and place it anywhere in your avatar's hierarchy as needed.

 ## How to use